 Schools in California, like anywhere else in the United States, are expected to provide an environment that is conducive to student learning.
-Part of the pact that school staff enter into with parents when they become employed by a California school is the promise to take measures to keep students safe while they are on campus.
+Part of the pact that school staff enters into with parents when they become employed by a California school is the promise to take measures to keep students safe while they are on campus.
 Sadly, this promise is broken all too often and school misconduct can be to blame.If your child or other loved one has been mistreated while attending a Los Angeles County school, contact a school misconduct lawyer in El Segundo at Okabe and Haushalter.
 We can help you find out more about pursuing a civil court case in order to recover damages.

 Students can be victimized in many ways, and the school or its staff members may be liable for the suffering they have undergone.
 Here are some examples of school misconduct: